lobsteropteryx/blog/content/post/analysis-services-2-testing.md

 ## The End Result

 Once we have the deployment and test scripts in place, we can integrate them with a CI server to set up a deployment pipeline.
-To do this, we first deploy the new version of the model to a dedicated `validation` environment where the automated test suite is run; if all the tests pass, we automatically build and deploy again, to a staging environment.
+To do this, we first deploy the new version of the model to a dedicated `validation` environment where the automated test suite is run; if all the tests pass, we automatically build and deploy again, this time to a staging environment.
 In the staging environment, analysts can interact with the Tabular model through front-end tools like PowerBI; once the changes have been approved, we can promote the new version of the model to production.